Katlyn627/README-Generator/READMEtemplate.md

 ## Installation
-To install the necessary dependencies, run the following command:
+To install the necessary dependencies, run the following command: npm init
-K

 ## Usage
-F
+Run the following command at th root of your project and answer the prompted questions:node index.js

 ## License
-This project is licensed under the APACHE license.
+This project is licensed under the GPL license.

 ## Contributing
-H
+Katlyn Boches

 ## Tests
 To run tests, run the following command:
-GF
+Test

 ## Questions
-If you have any questions about this repo, open an issue or contact me directly at [katlynboches$gmail.com](mailto:katlynboches$gmail.com).
-You can find more of my work at [J](https://www.github.com/J).
+If you have any questions about this repo, open an issue or contact me directly at [katlynboches@gmail.com](mailto:katlynboches@gmail.com).
+You can find more of my work at [Katlyn627](https://www.github.com/Katlyn627).